Mikheil17/Mikheil17/README.md

 # Welcome! ✨🌙

-I am a Junior Computer Science student at Mississippi State University with a passion in Human & Visual Computing.
+I am a Junior Computer Science student at Mississippi State University with a passion for Human & Visual Computing.
 Blending the visual arts with modern day technology.
 I love creating immersive narrative-driven games both on screen and in VR, as well as designing elegant and engaging interfaces.

 ## </> Featured Projects